Sunday, November 11, 2007

 I figured watching elephants in their natural habitat would be cool but I didn’t begin to realise just how thrilling – not to mention relaxing – it would feel to be in such close proximity to so many of the animals.
 Feeding and bathing them fills me with awe, but more than anything, I love sitting in the gazebo and watching them interact with each other off in the distance.
 They hang out in their family units – being playful and affectionate – and sometimes walk off for some ‘alone time’ or to chill with a friend from another fam.

 The day’s not all fun and whimsy, though, and I am deeply distressed when I find out how elephants across Asia are ‘domesticated’ and how mistreated they tend to be throughout their lives.
 Domestic elephants have no rights in Thailand – legally, they are the equivalent of livestock.
 Between the ages of 2 and 4, they all undergo a ritual ‘spirit-breaking,’ called phaajaan, during which they are tortured into a life of submission.
-Kept in an enclosure only slightly bigger than themselves, they are deprived of food, water and sleep and hit, poked & jabbed with nail-adorned bamboo sticks until they are injured, bleeding and indisputably obedient to their human masters.
+Kept in an enclosure only slightly bigger than themselves, they are deprived of food, water and sleep and are hit, poked and jabbed with nail-adorned bamboo sticks until they are injured, bleeding and indisputably obedient to their human masters.
 This practice has been going on for thousands of years and continues today with every domesticated elephant in Asia – it’s the industry standard – a reality of elephant training that those who rely on elephants for their own livelihood hardly consider torture.

 All but two of the 30+ pachyderms at the elephant sanctuary went through this ‘training’ as babies.
 The founder of the park, Lek, aims to prove that elephants can be tamed just as well with respect, love and positive reinforcement.
 So she’s really a behavioural scientist with a 100+ year experiment on her hands – Hope, a juvenile male elephant of about 7 or 8, never went into the ‘training crush,’ and he’s going to be the one to show the world that training does not have to be a mission in soul destruction.